Best Hiking Boots of 2017

 How the foot feels in the footbed

-How generally does it feel when laced up and standing?
+How does it feel when laced up and standing?
 Are there any pressure points when laced, and how roomy is the toe box?
 Does your foot feel it when you step on that pointy rock on the trail?
 After several hours of hiking, which models still made our feet feel great?
-We found the Tor Summit, Targhee II, and Renegade the most comfortable straight from the box.
-The Quest 4D II and St. Elias did the best job of keeping our feet happy after many miles and hours with a moderate pack.
+The Tor Summit, Targhee II, and Renegade are the most comfortable straight from the box.
+The Quest 4D II and St. Elias did the best job keeping our feet happy after many miles and hours with a moderate pack.

 How the ankle collar feels, and how the lacing system works